In this guide

 But what if that who is you?

-It turns out self-knowledge is as powerful as investment knowledge when it comes to important decisions around superannuation and retirement.
+It turns out self-knowledge is as powerful as financial knowledge when it comes to important decisions around superannuation and retirement.

-That’s where the field of behavioural finance can help us understand some of the unconscious mental mistakes we tend to make when faced with complex information, and the regrettable actions that follow.
-Things like panic selling, overconfidence in our financial smarts and living below our means in fear of running out of money.
+That’s where the field of behavioural finance can help us understand some of the unconscious cognitive biases, or mental mistakes we tend to make when faced with complex information, and the regrettable actions that follow.
+Things like panic selling, overconfidence in our financial smarts and living below our means out of fear we’ll run out of money.

 Good to know